 𝑹𝒖𝒕𝒉 – 𝑅𝑢𝑡𝘩 𝐻𝑖𝑙𝑡𝑜𝑛

 Ruth is Elizabeth Gaskell’s second novel, first published in 1853, just a year after publishing “The Old Nurse’s Story”.
 In Ruth, Gaskell makes a relevant change: the fallen woman is no longer a secondary character in the story but rather the protagonist.
-Now, this abhorrent change, at least for the Victorian Era, had already done by Nathaniel Hawthorne in The Scarlet Letter (1850) three years earlier.
-But, it is very relevant to consider that Elizabeth Gaskell was a woman, a woman talking about a fallen woman and making a call for compassion and understanding, was not certainly something very well accepted.
+Now, this abhorrent change, at least for the Victorian Era, had already been done by Nathaniel Hawthorne in The Scarlet Letter (1850) three years earlier.
+But, it is very relevant to consider that Elizabeth Gaskell was a woman, a woman talking about a fallen woman and making a call for compassion and understanding, which was not certainly something very well accepted.
 Plus, Hawthorne was an American novelist, and Gaskell was an English novelist.

 Ruth had different receptions.
 Some considered it a mistake as it was an immoral novel and even burned the copies (Letters by Elizabeth Gaskell).
 But it also had good receptions.